When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 Mushrooms can also improve T-cell counts and immune compounds in the body.

-In fact,we know that mushroom intake is linked to improved immune response [R].
+In fact, research shows that mushroom intake is linked to improved immune response.

 Medicinal mushrooms are undoubtedly good for your immune system while supporting healthy brain function too.